philc/shoulda.js/README.markdown

     Tests.run();

 That's it.
-The test results are output using console.log().
 To see the other available assertions, just glance through the source.

 Stubs
 -----